raml-org/raml-spec/versions/raml-10/raml-10.md

 |Property | Description |
 |:--------|:------------|
 | displayName? | An alternate, human-friendly name for the resource.
+If the displayName property is not defined for a resource, documentation tools SHOULD refer to the resource by its property key, which acts as the resource name.
+For example, tools should refer to the relative URI /jobs.
 | description? | A longer, human-friendly description of the resource.
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this resource.
 An annotation is a property having a key that begins with "(" and ends with ")".
 The text enclosed in parentheses is the annotation name.
 | get?<br>patch?<br>put?<br>post?<br>delete?<br>options?<br>head? | The object describing the [method](#methods).